Hemakarampuri/gitpractice/ansible/ansible practice.md

 ##### INVENTORY:
 Inventory is a list of nodes.Number of nodes or machines which need to be connected to ansible control node or configured.
 ##### Ansible installation:
-1. create a virtual machine and add user hema.Enable password based authentication and add user to sshd_config file.Then exit and re-login with user name as hema.Check for python installed  or not.
+1. create a virtual machine and edit sshd_config file Enable password based authentication from no to yes.Then restart and add user hema.Then add user hema to sudoers with no passwd authentication.Exit and re-login with user name as hema.Check for python installed  or not.
 ```
 sudo vi /etc/ssh/sshd_config
-sudo systemctl restart sshd
+sudo service sshd restart
 sudo adduser hema
-sudo visudo
+sudo visudo (hema ALL=(ALL:ALL)NOPASSWD:ALL)
 python3 --version
 ```
 2. Install ansible in ansible control node